-If you believe you have been the subject of sexual harassment, notify your Supervisor or the Human Resources Department.
-You may also call the Corporate Integrity HOTLINE (1-800-838-2552) or web reporting tool.
+If you believe you have been the subject of sexual harassment, notify your Supervisor or the HR Department.
+You may also use the web reporting tool or all the Corporate Integrity HOTLINE (1-800-838-2552).

 Use of Social Media